enocom/gopher-reading-list/README.md

 entries.

 Go is growing fast and so are the number of blog posts about it.
-If an interested reader knows of a great post not in this list, please open a pull request.
+If an interested reader knows of a great post not on this list, please open an issue with a link to the post.

-Include your suggestion of what to add and what to remove to keep the list at its fixed length.
+**NOTE:** Any new additions will need to replace something else on the list to keep it at a fixed length.

 ## Start Here